Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 This explains a startling statistic from [GitHub's *Octoverse 2025*](https://github.blog/news-insights/octoverse/octoverse-a-new-developer-joins-github-every-second-as-ai-leads-typescript-to-1/): In August 2025, **TypeScript overtook Python** to become the #1 language on GitHub.

 Why?
 Because Types are the **automated payment of the Verification Tax**.
 In a world where AI generates millions of lines of code, humans can no longer verify it all by reading.
 We need automated guardrails.
-TypeScript's static type system rejects invalid code before it ever runs, preventing the AI from "hallucinating" variables that don't exist.
+TypeScript's static type system rejects invalid code before it ever runs, preventing the AI from "hallucinating" artifacts that don't exist.
 It turns the "Vibe" into a contract.

-Additionally, types and interfaces ground theory of any system.
-A seasoned software engineer can plan and architect a module or system using type-defined contracts that the AI will follow.
+Additionally, types and interfaces are ground theory for any system.
+A seasoned software engineer can plan and architect using type-defined contracts that the AI will follow.
 This was good practice before AI-driven development, now it is a requirement.

 ---